ufal/nametag3/README.md

 The main NameTag 3 script `nametag3.py` can be used for training a custom corpus.
 It will do so when provided the parameters `--train_data`.
-Optionally, `--dev_data` and training hyperparameters can be provided.
+Optionally, `--dev_data` and other training hyperparameters can be provided.

 The input data file format is a vertical file, one token and its label(s) per
 line: labels separated by a `|`, columns separated by a tabulator; sentences